 by Jason S. Brinkley, PhD, MA, MS

 On the Brink addresses topics related to data, analytics, and visualizations on personal health and public health research.
 This column explores current practices in the health arena and how both the data and mathematical sciences have an impact.
+(The opinions and views represented here are the author’s own and do not reflect any group for which the author has an association.)

 Jason S. Brinkley, PhD, MS, MA is a Senior Researcher and Biostatistician at Abt Associates Inc. where he works on a wide variety of data for health services, policy, and disparities research.
 He maintains a research affiliation with the North Carolina Agromedicine Institute and serves on the executive committee for the NC Chapter of the American Statistical Association and the Southeast SAS Users Group.
 Follow him on Twitter.
 [Full Bio]